How AI-powered tech landed man in jail with scant evidence

 ‘SOMETHING IN ME HAD JUST DIED’

 Looters had beaten him to it.
-Six days before in Minneapolis, George Floyd had been killed by police officer Derek Chauvin.
-Four hundred miles away, in Williams’ neighborhood, outrage boiled over.
+Six days before in Minneapolis, George Floyd had been killed by police Officer Derek Chauvin.
+Four hundred miles away (640 kilometers), in Williams’ neighborhood, outrage boiled over.
 Shops were torn up, store windows broken, fires burned.

 Williams found the gas station destroyed, so he said he made a U-turn to head home on South Stony Island Avenue.
 Before he reached East 63rd Street, Williams said Safarian Herring, a 25-year-old he said he had seen around the neighborhood, waved him down for a ride.